End-to-End Portfolio Optimization with Quantum Annealing

 The MVO formulation aims to maximize the returns as well as minimize the risk \cite{omf}.
 For solving the problem on quantum computers, we need to formulate it as a QUBO problem.

 where we use the following notation:

-\begin{itemize} \item $x \in \{0, 1\}^n$ denotes the vector of binary decision variables, which indicate which assets to pick ($x[i] = 1$) and which not to pick ($x[i] = 0$) \item $\mu \in \mathbb{R}^n$ defines the expected returns for the assets \item $C \in \mathbb{R}^{n \times n}$ specifies the covariances between the assets \item $q > 0$ controls the risk appetite of the decision-maker \item and $B$ denotes the budget, i.e. the number of assets to be selected out of $n$ \end{itemize} We need to remove the constraint and formulate the problem as a QUBO to make it suitable for quantum computer.
-The equality constraint $1^T x = B$ is mapped to a penalty term $(1^T x - B)^2$ which is scaled by a parameter (Lagrange multiplier) and subtracted from the objective function.
+\begin{itemize} \item $x \in \{0, 1\}^n$ denotes the vector of binary decision variables, which indicate which assets to pick ($x[i] = 1$) and which not to pick ($x[i] = 0$) \item $\mu \in \mathbb{R}^n$ defines the expected returns for the assets \item $C \in \mathbb{R}^{n \times n}$ specifies the covariances between the assets \item $q > 0$ controls the risk appetite of the decision-maker \item and $B$ denotes the budget, i.e. the number of assets to be selected out of $n$ \end{itemize} cov for covarience but not sigma as it is confusing To convert the budget equality constraint \(1^\top x = B\) into an unconstrained QUBO, we add a positive quadratic penalty term \(\lambda_b (1^\top x - B)^2\) to the objective.
+For a minimization problem, violations of the constraint must increase the objective, hence the penalty enters with a positive sign.

 where $\lambda$ is called the Lagrange multiplier which acts as a penalty term (tunable).
 This will serve as the hamiltonian for our simulation.
 The below explains the hamiltonian below elaborately: \begin{itemize} \item \textbf{Risk term:} \( q x^T C x \) \\ This term represents the \emph{portfolio risk}, measured as a quadratic form over the covariance matrix.
 It penalizes portfolios with high variance.
 The scalar \( q > 0 \) reflects the investor’s \emph{risk aversion}—larger values of \( q \) prioritize risk minimization.